Switcheo/carbon-polynetwork-evm/README.md

 For the user's convenience, an alternative deposit flow that does not require the user to have ETH is provided.
 To use this flow, the `LockProxy.getWalletAddress` function can be called to get a fixed deposit address based on an Ethereum address controllable by the user and a Switcheo TradeHub address.

 The user can then send ETH or any supported Ethereum tokens to the deposit address.
-Any Ethereum token that supports the ERC20 `transfer` function should be supported.
+Any Ethereum token that implements the ERC20 `balanceOf` and `transfer` functions should be supported.

 After the tokens are in the deposit address, any Ethereum address can call `LockProxy.createWallet` to create a `Wallet` contract at the deposit address.